swdee/saltstack-test/README.md

 ```

 2. Upon service restart the Minion has connected to the Master, now we need to
-accept is key to establish communication between them.
+accept its key to establish communication between them.
 List all keys using the
 following command.

 ```sh